The Arts Lift Our Spirits.

 Visit HSO-To-Go, the Hartford Symphony's new online resource for music education, performances, and more!Hartford Symphony Orchestra

-Join reSET every Wednesday at 3pm for The reSET Forum, a Zoom conversation aiming to provide a forum for co-creation.
+Join reSET every week for The reSET Forum, a Zoom conversation aiming to provide a forum for co-creation.
 "How can we collectively support the change that is needed locally in Hartford, as we rebuild toward a better future globally?"
 RSVP here.reSET

 Scene and Heard LIVE: Join Artistic Director Melia Bensussen for a virtual cocktail hour every Wednesday at 5pm.
 Each week features a special topic and conversation, short play reading, and Q & A.Hartford Stage